Wills and Will Trusts

 2. Basic Will

 A basic Will leaves everything to your spouse or partner.
-If you are single then everything passes directly to named beneficiaries.
+If you are single everything passes directly to named beneficiaries.
 In addition, a basic Will distributes what is left of the estate, however this is only after you have passed away.
 Importantly you avoid the Intestacy process and your wishes are made clear.

 Disadvantages of a Basic Will: